akopytov/sysbench/README.md

 -   database server performance

-## Installation
+## Build Requirements

+### Debian/Ubuntu
+    apt -y install make automake libtool pkg-config vim-common
+    # For MySQL support
+    apt -y install libmysqlclient-dev
+    # For PostgreSQL support
+    apt -y install libpq-dev

+### RedHat/CentOS
+    yum -y install make automake libtool pkg-config vim-common
+    # For MySQL support
+    yum -y install mysql-devel
+    # For PostgreSQL support
+    yum -y install postgresql-devel

+### macOS

+Assuming you have Xcode (or Xcode Commane Line Tools) and Homebrew installed:

+    brew install automake pkg-config
+    # For MySQL support
+    brew install mysql
+    # For PostgreSQL support
+    brew install postgresql

+## Building and Installing From Source

     ./autogen.sh
+    # Add --with-pgsql to build with PostgreSQL support
     ./configure
     make
     make install

 The above will build sysbench with MySQL support by default.
 If you have MySQL headers and libraries in non-standard locations (and no `mysql_config` can be found in the `PATH`), you can specify them explicitly with `--with-mysql-includes` and `--with-mysql-libs` options to `./configure`.

 To compile sysbench without MySQL support, use `--without-mysql`.
-In this case all database-related tests will not work, but other tests will be functional.
+If no database drivers are available database-related scripts will not work, but other benchmarks will be functional.

 See [README-WIN.txt](README-WIN.txt) for instructions on Windows builds.